slonermike/lunchlady/THE_PLAN.md

   - If we do `npm run start` or `npm run build` from lunchlady, maybe we can make it part of compilation.
   - Could create a script called `lunchlady retheme` or something.

-# Known Issues
-- Reorder sections is erroring out (find out if this is in the published version/0.2 that's out there).

 # Releases

 ## v0.3.0